 – Seasonal price reductions.
 The home improvement and furnishing chain regularly announces special sales promotions on notable dates and events such as Black Friday, Cyber Monday and Back to School seasonal promotions.

-- Point of sale materials.
+– Point of sale materials.
 IKEA is experienced in presenting the product in its best way or show the customer that the product is there via attractive posters, display stands etc. The point of sales materials usually attempt to channel customer focus to belt selling items.

 – Free gifts.
 The global furniture retailer offers free gifts occasionally to customers who have IKEA Family card.
 Free gifts can range between a free hot dog to £500 cash and a family holiday to Sweden.

-- Discount vouchers.
+– Discount vouchers.
 The world’s largest furniture retailer does not issue discount vouchers.
 Nevertheless, it offers seasonal discounts and price reductions without vouchers as mentioned above.
 At the same time, in some locations there are third party re-sellers that offer discount vouchers for IKEA products.

 IKEA Group Report contains a full analysis of IKEA marketing communication mix and IKEA marketing strategy in general.
 The report illustrates the application of the major analytical strategic frameworks in business studies such as SWOT, PESTEL, Porter’s Five Forces, Value Chain analysis, Ansoff Matrix and McKinsey 7S Model on IKEA.
 Moreover, the report contains analyses of IKEA leadership, organizational structure and organizational culture.
 The report also comprises discussions of IKEA business strategy, ecosystem and addresses issues of corporate social responsibility.

 Jardine, A. (2018) “This IKEA Print Ad is Designed to Put You to Sleep” AdAge, Available at: https://adage.com/creativity/work/sleepiest-print-ad-ever-made/54625?